Evolution of strangeness and hyperons in quarkyonic matter: Stepwise minimization with fixed baryon density

 with $D(k)=k^2/2\pi^2$ being the density of states at $k$.
 Assuming $\Lambda^0$ and $\Sigma^0$ are generated at equal probability, in this first conversion process the density of each hyperon species changes as

 After this conversion, the $d$-quarks are no longer saturated.
 This is because we lose a single $d$-quark for each $n(k;udd) \rightarrow Y(k;uds)$ process.
-We also note that this first process costs the energy $E_Y(k) - E_n(k)$ for each conversion and never occurs unless the new energy reduction process becomes possible by this conversion.
+We also note that this first process costs the energy $E_Y(k) - E_n(k)$ for each conversion and never occurs unless another energy reduction process becomes possible by this conversion.

 To fill the hole in the $d$-quark states in the bulk, we consider the second conversion process in which the neutrons in the shell decay into hyperons in the bulk.
 In this second process, the hyperon densities increase until the $d$-quark states are saturated,